IMPROVING CHILDREN’S LIVES

 Our History

-Major Programming and Activity Additions (2015 - Present)
+Major Programming and Activity

 • CarneyVal – This late-Winter event replaced former annual fundraiser, Spooktacular.
 With increased attendance, sponsorship, and auction items, CarneyVal became Carney’s Kids most successful fundraiser to-date.